 Grill Safety Guidelines

 - Use propane and charcoal grills outside in a well-ventilated area, away from the home deck railings.
 Do not place them under eaves or overhanging branches.

 - Keep children and pets away from the grill area.

 - Be sure that all parts of the unit are firmly in place.
 The grill should be stable and not easily tipped over.

 - Keep your grill clean by removing grease or fat buildup from the grill and trays below the grill.

 - Never leave the grill unattended once lit, and be careful after the fire is out.
 The grill body can remain hot up to an hour after being used.

 - Have a fire extinguisher on hand and know how to cut fuel supplies, extinguish fires, and treat burns should things get out of control.

 - Never attempt to move a hot grill.
-It’s easy stumble and drop it, resulting in serious burns.
+It’s easy to stumble and drop it, resulting in severe burns.

 - Use barbecue utensils with long handles to avoid burns and splatters.
 Wear clothing that does not have hanging shirt tails, frills, or apron strings that can catch fire.
 Use flame-retardant mitts when adjusting hot vents or moving pans on the grill.